MikeHopley/ftl-ships-guide/stealth-b.md

 Consider walking your engines Zoltan around the ship for timing the sensors dash.
 You can use my [Zoltan treadmill](https://mikehopley.github.io/zoltan-treadmill/) for accurate timing.

 It’s even possible to time enemy weapons purely with crew movement and weapon animation (and this can potentially be used by *any* ship).
-This means you can continue using the trick when sensors don’t work, such as in a nebula.
-It means you can let beam drones hit your sensors without cloaking.
+You can use this when sensors don’t work, such as in a nebula, and you can let drones hit your sensors.
+It also charges your Glaive slightly faster, which might be relevant against drones or specific weapons.

-In most cases this will charge your Glaive slightly faster too.
-This can sometimes matter more than you might expect.
-[For example](https://www.youtube.com/watch?v=OBwB5uSMNpM), an unmanned Small Bomb will explode just *after* your Glaive finishes firing.

 Use crew movement to time the weapon charge and de-power, wait for the weapon to “go green”, then re-power on the *next* animation frame.
 For missiles and bombs, listen for the firing sound.

 When you don’t know the type of missile, de-power and wait a few frames to see if it turns green.
 Bombs are easy: they start animating before charge resets.
 Flak doesn’t have a “green” frame; just re-power on the first animation.

-Occasionally, it might be better to station the Zoltan in sensors, for the absolute minimum loss of charge time.
-For example, consider an Ion Blast and Burst Laser 2.
-With **minimal** interruption, a manned Glaive will usually *start* firing before an *unmanned* Burst 2 shot lands.
-This gives you the option of cloaking the ion if it’s heading into weapons or cloaking.
-The same approach could also work against unmanned Heavy Laser + Burst 2, when the enemy weapons room is directly next to their shields.
+## Tactics for specific enemy weapons

+### Small Bomb

+For an *unmanned* Small Bomb together with a faster weapon, [use the Zoltan Treadmill](https://www.youtube.com/watch?v=OBwB5uSMNpM).
+With perfect timing, your Glaive will finish firing before the bomb explodes.

+### Mini Beam

+Mini Beam into cloaking has a 40% chance to drag into weapons.
+Cloaking is less likely to be targeted when on cooldown, so you should pre-cloak the Mini Beam.
+This also gives the best chance of running away.

+### Burst Laser 2

+A *manned* BL2 is terrifying, because it gets three chances to hit your weapons.
+Cloak it if possible, and toggle the Glaive for both enemy weapons.

+An *unmanned* BL2 is different.
+Cloak *before* the BL2 fires, and *do not* toggle your Glaive at all.
+The Glaive will finish firing before the BL2 lands a shot.

+Even if the other weapon is an Ion Blast hitting an empty room, it’s still correct to pre-cloak the BL2.
+Eating 3 hull damage is better than risking your weapons getting hit.